shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 Only channel operators can edit the /topic and none of them have seen it fit to put it there.
-Some of the maintainers of this FAQ approve of it being there (and the licencing terms do not prevent it.), but none of them are channel ops.
+Some of the maintainers of this FAQ approve of it being there (and the licencing terms allow that.), but none of them are channel ops.
 So there you go.

 ### Does this FAQ reflect the opinions of the channel as a whole?